Final NFL Mock Draft (With Trades!)

 64. Tampa Bay Buccaneers Select-Joe Tryon-EDGE-University of Washington

-The Buccaneers may have resigned the pass rushers but getting quality depth is a major need for them in the draft.
+The Buccaneers may have re-signed the pass rushers but getting quality depth is a major need for them in the draft.
 Joe Tryon is a powerful pass rusher from Washington that gets to develop behind Shaq Barrett and Jason Pierre-Paul who have a similar skill set.
 He'll be a very good rotational player in his rookie year and will be a shoe-in to replace JPP when he eventually retires.

 65. Jacksonville Jaguars Select-Ben Cleveland-G-University of Georgia

 Jacksonville needs protection in the offensive line with Trevor Lawrence now at quarterback and Ben Cleveland is the perfect fit for Jacksonville.
-He's mammoth of a human being with freakish athleticism and strength and should carve out an early role in the Jacksonville interior and will likely get a starting job before midseason.
+He's a mammoth of a human being with freakish athleticism and strength and should carve out an early role in the Jacksonville interior and will likely get a starting job before midseason.

 66. New York Jets Select-Chazz Surratt-LB-North Carolina University

 The New York Jets need to turn towards their defense at some point as they also lacked on the defensive side as well.
-Chazz Surrat is huge steal here in the 3rd round and is a do-it-all linebacker for the Jets.
+Chazz Surrat is a huge steal here in the 3rd round and is a do-it-all linebacker for the Jets.
 He's raw but his potential as a blitzer is tremendous and should be a plug-n-play player in the Jets linebacking corps.

 67. Houston Texans Select-Richie Grant-S-University of Central Florida

-The Houston Texans finally have pick in the 2021 draft and they have issues all over that football team so they go after the best defender available in Richie Grant.
-He's ball hawking safety that made Central Florida's defense very formidable in 2020 and will boost the turnover production for the Texans early in his career.
+The Houston Texans finally have a pick in the 2021 draft and they have issues all over that football team so they go after the best defender available in Richie Grant.
+He's a ball hawking safety that made Central Florida's defense very formidable in 2020 and will boost the turnover production for the Texans early in his career.